binarystash/jquery-custom-select/README.md

 # jQuery Custom Select

-Custom Select is a jQuery plugin for customizing the appearance of select elements
+Custom Select is a jQuery plugin for customizing the appearance of select elements.

 ## Getting Started